CNES/shareloc/docs/source/developer.rst

 * **Use type hints**: Use the type hints provided by the `typing` python module.
 * **Use doctype**: Follow sphinx default doctype for automatic API
 * **Quality code**: Correct project quality code errors with pre-commit automatic workflow (see below)
 * **Factorization**: Factorize the code as much as possible.
-The command line tools shall only include the main workflow and rely on the cars python modules.
+The command line tools shall only include the main workflow and rely on the shareloc python modules.
 * **Be careful with user interface upgrade:** If major modifications of the user interface or of the tool's behaviour are done, update the user documentation (and the notebooks if necessary).
 * **Logging and no print**: The usage of the `print()` function is forbidden: use the `logging` python standard module instead.
 * **Limit classes**: If possible, limit the use of classes as much as possible and opt for a functional approach.
 The classes are reserved for data modelling if it is impossible to do so using `xarray` and for the good level of modularity.